-Albies hits 2 HRs, Acuña adds shot as Braves top Pirates 6-1
+Albies hits 2 HRs, Acuña adds 15th shot, Braves top Pirates

 TRAINER’S ROOM

 Pirates: 3B Ke’Bryan Hayes, on the 60-day IL with a left wrist strain, began his rehab assignment with Triple-A Indianapolis.
 He is eligible to return on June 3.
-“He’s missed enough time that we have to build him back up,” said manager Derek Shelton. … RHP Trevor Cahill was placed on the 10-day IL with left side discomfort.
+“He’s missed enough time that we have to build him back up,” Shelton said. … RHP Trevor Cahill was placed on the 10-day IL with left side discomfort.
 Shelton said no decision has been made on who will fill Cahill’s next scheduled start on Tuesday against the Chicago Cubs.
 RHP Kyle Crick (right triceps) was activated off the 10-day IL.

 Braves: RHP Shane Greene, who re-signed with Atlanta on May 9, was scheduled to make his first appearance for Triple-A Gwinnett on Saturday night.
 Greene, 32, had a 2.60 ERA in 28 games with Atlanta in 2020. … RHP Jacob Webb was optioned to Gwinnett to clear a roster spot for Wilson, who was recalled before the game.